ID1010TERROR/Logic-Study/KnightsNKnaves.md

 9. You meet two inhabitants: Ted and Zeke.
 Ted claims, “Zeke could say that I am a knave.”
 Zeke claims that it's not the case that Ted is a knave.

 10. You meet two inhabitants: Ted and Zippy.
 Ted says, “Of I and Zippy, exactly one is a knight.”
-Zippy says that Ted is a knave.9.
-You meet two inhabitants: Ted and Zeke.
-Ted claims, “Zeke could say that I am a knave.”
-Zeke claims that it's not the case that Ted is a knave.
+Zippy says that Ted is a knave.

+In the situation where there are only 2 individuals, there are only 4 possibilities

+1. Person A is a knight and person B is a knight === P ^ Q
+2. Person A is a knave and person B is a knave ===== ~P ^ ~Q
+2. Person A is a knight and person B is a knave ==== P ^ ~Q
+4. Person A is a knave and person B is a knight ==== ~P ^ Q